+Step One: Positive Reinforcement

-Step One: Teacher and students will collaborate on a set of rules necessary for the safety and well-being of the students.
-These rules cover our school-wide STAR Expectations of Safety, Responsibility, Christ-Like, and Respect.
+Teachers and students will collaborate on a set of policies, procedures and routines necessary for the safety / well-being of the students and the creation of an optimal learning environment.
+These rules include our school-wide STAR Expectations of Safety, Responsibility, Christ-Like, and Respect.
 They are discussed and explained in developmentally appropriate terms.
+Teachers will use the positive behavior incentives mentioned above to encourage students to follow these expectations and exhibit Christian values.